Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

-Finally, we illustrate how our optimization-driven method serves as a powerful tool for uncovering new exploitable patterns and vulnerabilities in the input space of LLMs.
-This approach leads us to novel insights on how formatting tags (e.g., \TT{[INST]} and \TT{Assistant:}) in chat templates and code-specific constructions such as parentheses and comment operators can be exploited by adversaries to forge effective execution triggers.
-Building on these findings, we design a new transferable state-of-the-art trigger and discuss actionable solutions to reduce the impact of the introduced attacks.\\
+Finally, we illustrate how our optimization-driven method can serve also as a tool for uncovering new exploitable patterns in the input space of LLMs.
+This approach leads us to novel insights on how formatting tags in chat templates and code-specific constructions such as parentheses and comment operators can be exploited by adversaries to forge effective and transferable execution triggers.

-Our contributions can be then summarized as follows: \begin{enumerate} \itemsep-0.3em \item We formalize the concept of \textbf{execution trigger} in prompt injection attacks and offer a first optimization framework to model and automatically generate them.
+Our contributions can be then summarized as follows: \begin{enumerate} \itemsep0.0em \item We formalize the concept of \textbf{execution trigger} in prompt injection attacks and define a first optimization framework to model and automatically generate them. \new{We demonstrate that the optimization-based prompt injection generation provides greater opportunities to adversaries, enabling them to easily bundle additional properties and functionalities in their prompt injection attacks.}

-\item We introduce the concept of \textbf{robustness to pre-processing} for prompt injection attacks and generate the first generation of triggers that exhibit such property.
+\item \new{We introduce the concept of \textbf{robustness to pre-processing} for indirect prompt injection attacks.
+We identify a set of properties that enable prompt injection to persist through RAG-based pipelines and create the first generation of triggers with such capabilities.}

-\item Based on the generated execution triggers, we derive novel and generalizable insights into the prompt injection vulnerability.

 \end{enumerate}